0psdev/Demo06/README.md

 # Demo06
-This project use terraform to crate resource on Azure
+This project use terraform to create resource on Azure